ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis_tune/_index.md

 learning_objectives:
     - Learn about kernel parameters that can impact Redis performance
     - Learn about compiler and libraries that can impact Redis performance
-    - Tune an Redis file server configuration file
+    - Tune an Redis configuration file for deployment

 prerequisites:
-    - Cloud or bare-metal installation of an Redis file server or load balancer
+    - Cloud or bare-metal installation of an Redis file server
     - Review [Learn how to deploy Redis](/learning-paths/servers-and-cloud-computing/redis/) if you do not already have an Redis setup

 author_primary: Arm